War of the Monsters

-War of the Monsters is a fighting video game for the PlayStation 2 developed by Incognito Entertainment and published by Sony Computer Entertainment.
+War of the Monsters is a fighting video game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation 2.
 Santa Monica Studio assisted on development, The game was released on the PlayStation 2 in January 2003 in North America and in April in Europe.
-A PlayStation 4 port was released in December 2015.
+An emulated and upscaled version was re-released on the PlayStation 4 in December 2015.

 The game is set in the aftermath of an alien invasion of Earth where their hazardous fuels have spawned giant monsters that battle one another in city environments.
 The game pays homage to kaiju films and 1950s science fiction films.